Chris Husbands

 Since Specialization

-This network shows the specialization of papers citing the papers produced by Chris Husbands.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Chris Husbands.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Chris Husbands.
 The network helps show where Chris Husbands may publish in the future.

 Countries citing papers authored by Chris Husbands